nxmyxxn/CS151-GroupUp/README.md

   When users create groups and display their free time on the calendar, they can see the free time in common, making it easier to make appointments or share schedules with each other.

 - **Steps to run the code**
+  1. Make sure MySQL and MySQL Workbench are installed and working.
+  2. Run the "IntialWelcomePage.java" file.
-  1. Welcome page : There are signup and login buttons.
+  3. Welcome page : There are signup and login buttons.
 If you have account you can login, if not you can sign up for a new member.
-  2. Login : Log in with the information that is registered as a member.
+  4. Login : Log in with the information that is registered as a member.
-  3. Create Own Schedule : On the Home page there is Schedules button.
-If you click that button, you can make there own schedules.
+  5. Create Own Schedule : In the Schedules page there is Schedules button.
+If you click that button, you can make your own schedules.
-      Check the checkboxs in the calendar when you are free.
+     Check the checkboxes in the calendar to indicate when you are free.
-  4. Create Group : On the Home page there is Create Group button.
-If you click that button, you can make their own group and see each other's schedules.
+  4. Create Group : On the Groups page there is Create Group button.
+If you click that button, you can make your own group and see each other's schedules.
-  5. Check the free time on the calendar : You can just check the check boxed and click the save button.
+  5. Edit Your Own Schedule : Check the check boxes for your available times and click the save button.
-  6. Check the common free time of your freinds or group users.
+  6. A Group (Schedule) : Check the common free time of your friends or group users.

 - **Snapshot of the running program**
   ![initialWelcomePage](https://user-images.githubusercontent.com/72899436/236298065-8675a9aa-d959-4b65-a372-43dc861b1d68.PNG)